-Fixed-term: The funds for this post are available for until Feb 2020 in the first instance.
+Limit of tenure: Funding for this post is available until February 2020 in the first instance.

 To apply online for this vacancy, please click on the 'Apply' button below.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.